aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/assignment-baseline-collection/_index.md

 1. Basic knowledge of C# programming language.
 2. Visual Studio installed on your system.
 3. Aspose.Tasks for .NET library installed.
-You can download it from [here](https://releases.aspose.com/tasks/net/).
+You can download it from [Aspose.Tasks for .NET download page](https://releases.aspose.com/tasks/net/).

 ## Import Namespaces